inertia7/timeSeries_sp500_R/README.md

 From here you will be able to publish your ggplotly visuals by running (our ggplot2 object is called timeSeriesPlot for this example):

 	plotly_POST(timeSeriesPlot, filename = "timeSeriesPlot")

+# Create appropriate working directory
+Once the preliminary process of ensure your Rstudio has all parameters to ensure the code will run smoothly we suggest create an appropriate directory.
+For those using git we recommend using the following line on a terminal:

+	git clone git@github.com:wH4teVr folder-name

+But if you are doing it manually you choose the "Clone or download" button and choose "Download ZIP".
+From here you must take note of where the file is downloaded, once you are able to find the file location you must set the appropriate working directory.
+For this example we set the file into "/user/home/myProjects/timeSeriesR" so recall we have to set the working directory in Rstudio or you will receive errors especially when trying to read in the csv file.
+Therefore you run at the stop of your script:
+For linux:

+	setwd("/user/home/myProjects/timeSeriesR")

+For windows(Important when finding directorys you will have):

+	C:\home\myDocuments\myProjects\timeSeriesR

+Which will give you an error (since R considers "\" as an escape code, the correct form is:

+	setwd("C:/home/myDocuments/myProjects/timeSeriesR")